-Among many equipment, handpieces are essential part in dentistry.
+Among many dental equipments, handpieces are an essential part in dentistry.
 If your handpieces are not, they will not give you the performance you desire.
-While every handpiece will need to be services at some point, properly maintaining your handpiece is important in your day-to-day operations.
+While every handpiece will need to be serviced at some point, properly maintaining your handpiece is important in your day-to-day operations.

 Here are some tips to maximize the potential of your dental handpieces in a cost-effective and preventive way.